Albert, Eugen d’ (1864-1932)

 Scarce autograph letter signed to actor Boris Livanov

 Russian composer, pianist and a prominent figure of 20th-century music.
-Autograph letter signed “D. Shostakovich”.
+Scarce autograph letter signed “D. Shostakovich”.
 1p., 5.0 x 7.5 inch, Moscow, 1954 June 17.
 A fine letter in Russian to Boris N. Livanov.
 He congratulates him on a high award.
 With all his heart he wishes that he always stays happy and healthy and continues to enchant "our wonderful people" with his great art.
 Mailing fold, minor handling wear, else fine condition.
 Boris Nikolayevich Livanov (1904-1972) was a Soviet and Russian actor and theatre director.
 People's Artist of the USSR (1948) and a member of the Moscow Art Theatre from 1924 through 1972.
-Shostakovich is uncommon in handwritten letters.
+Shostakovich is uncommon in handwritten letters and this one is in outstanding condition.

 Sibelius, Jean (1865-1957)